Survey Findings From Growing Digital Marketing Agencies

 "Attracting clients is hard.
 Too many agencies out there which do similar things." -- Shounak Gupte

-"Having a strong focus in New York City, as well as deep experience and targeted campaigns for a limited number of niches like Fashion and Beauty helps ensure that the prospective clients we do speak with are a good fit for the PR agency.
+"Having a strong focus in New York City, as well as deep experience and targeted campaigns for a limited number of niches like Fashion and Beauty helps ensure that the prospective clients we do speak with are a good fit for a tech PR agency.
 This approach is consistent spans our traditional media outreach, SEO, Social Media Marketing (and PPC)." -- AMP3 Public Relations

 How do agencies close the deal?
 According to the survey, only 21.9% of all respondents have an outbound sales team; that's 78.1% of agencies who do not have an outbound sales team.
 But these agencies do have sales tools; in fact, 66.7% say they have case studies on their site to show to potential clients.
 And when leads are hot, agencies move quickly, with 54.8% saying they respond to new leads in less than four hours.